clerk/javascript/.changeset/warm-shoes-dance.md

 "@clerk/clerk-js": patch
 ---

-feat: add title attribute to organization preview so truncated org names are able to be previewed without requiring a user to switch to a different org
+Add the `title` attribute to `<OrganizationPreview>` component so that truncated organization names can be previewed e.g. through hovering